 I quickly came to love the Olympus micro 3/4 system, it’s compact light weight, exceptional build quality, ergonomics and handling, plus the weather-sealed gear lends itself well to my off track adventures and shooting style.
-With Olympus’ unique features was simply awesome!
-It felt more like a scientific instrument in my hands than just a camera.
+With Olympus’ unique features, it was simply awesome, feeling more like a scientific instrument in my hands than just a camera.

 After the EM5 III release 5 months later, I weighed up the specs and decided to upgrade to a low shutter count, second hand EM1 II.
 I patiently kept an eye out and eventually scored a studio used, mint condition bargain!
 (November 2019).